-In scenario 1, the user will get the opportunity to select a few key elements in the scene that can be changed to better serve every member of the student and faculty body.
-The following objects in the simulation are interactable at certain points: Malik's Wheelchair; Malik's Backpack; Privacy Walls, Doors, and Security Poster.
+In scenario 4, the user will get the opportunity to select a few key elements in the scene that can be changed to better serve every member of the student and faculty body.
+The following objects in the simulation are interactable at certain points: Malik's Wheelchair; Malik's Backpack; Privacy Walls; Doors; and Security Poster.

-- 1. Enter the scenario and click "Begin" on the overview. - 2.
-Complete the first interaction with Malik - 3.
-Interact with Malik's wheelchair OR interact with the backpack on the ground - 4.
-Complete the rest of the conversation with Malik as you see fit. - 5.
-Malik appears for a debrief of the scenario after the conversation is complete. - 6.
-Click "Continue" on the pop-up. - 7.
-Navigate through the environment modification sequence and select the appropriate objects to update (in no order).
-Each object should highlight as you hover over it: Door A; Door B; Security poster, Privacy Wall; and Chairs in front of desk. - 8.
-Click "Continue" on the pop-up. - 9.
-Malik appears for a debrief of the scenario after the scenario is complete. - 10.
-Classroom debrief.
+- 1. Enter the scenario and click "Begin" on the overview.

+- 2. Complete the first interaction with Malik.

+- 3. Interact with Malik's wheelchair OR interact with the backpack on the ground

+- 4. Complete the rest of the conversation with Malik as you see fit.

+- 5. Malik appears for a debrief of the scenario after the conversation is complete.

+- 6. Click "Continue" on the pop-up.

+- 7. Navigate (see Controls) through the environment modification sequence and select the appropriate objects to update (in no order).
+Each object should highlight as you hover over it.

+- a.
+Door A

+- b.
+Door B

+- c.
+Security poster

+- d.
+Privacy Wall

+- e.
+Chairs in front of desk

+- 8. Click "Continue" on the pop-up.